US sets new daily record for number of vaccines administered, White House says - KION546

 While states and vaccine distributors push to inoculate as many adults as possible, the latest projection from the University of Washington is a reminder of what’s to come for the nation.

-At least 600,000 people will have been killed by Covid-19 by July 1, according to the university’s Institute of Health Metrics and Evaluation, meaning an estimated 59,000 people will die in the next three months.
+At least 600,000 people will have died due to Covid-19 by July 1, according to the university’s Institute of Health Metrics and Evaluation, meaning an estimated 59,000 people will die in the next three months.
 The IHME says 10,000 lives could be saved if mask use went up from the current 75% rate to 95% of the population.

 “The majority of states in the northern half of the country now have increasing transmission, with the most pronounced increases in Michigan.
 The increases are likely related to the combination of the spread of the B.1.1.7 variant and recent increases in mobility,” it said.